rovitotv/SensorCraft/guide/05_pickling_the_world.rst

 used a call to the "open" function but we used the Python "with"  statement which will make sure the file is first opened correctly and then the file is automatically closed when the with statement completes.
-Append the function below to the bottom of the world class around line 413:
+Append the function below to the bottom of the world class around line 419:

 .. literalinclude:: ../code/05_pickling_the_world.py
-    :lines: 414-429
+    :lines: 419-431

-For the pickle module to work we have to import the cPickle module by adding a line at the top of the program around line 4:
+For the pickle module to work we have to import the pickle module by adding a line at the top of the program around line 6:

 .. literalinclude:: ../code/05_pickling_the_world.py
-    :lines: 1-5
+    :lines: 1-7